Patient education: Care after sexual assault (Beyond the Basics)

 It is important to seek emergency medical care as soon as possible to begin coping with the complex emotional issues surrounding rape.
 Medical care is usually provided by a doctor and/or a sexual assault nurse examiner (SANE) in a hospital emergency department or medical clinic.

 A sexual assault nurse examiner is a specially trained and certified professional who will provide needed care, document the details of the assault, and collect evidence.
-The nurse can recommend treatment for sexually transmitted infections and pregnancy prevention if needed.
+The nurse will generally recommend treatment for sexually transmitted infections and pregnancy prevention if needed.
 In addition, the nurse is available to testify in court .

 To locate a center that provides medical care after rape, call a local or national sexual assault hotline, available in the United States by calling 1-800-656-4673 (HOPE).
 Some hotlines offer a trained crisis counselor to accompany you to the hospital; alternately, a supportive friend or family member can go with you.

 In most states, evidence may be collected without reporting to the police.
 The best chance of collecting accurate information and evidence is within the first 24 hours of the sexual assault, although many states allow evidence to be collected up to seven days later.
 Changing clothes, showering or bathing, eating, douching, going to the bathroom, and brushing your hair or teeth should be delayed until evidence is collected, if possible.

 History of events — Care after sexual assault includes talking with a clinician about what occurred before, during, and after the incident, and describing the assailant(s).
 A sexual assault nurse examiner or another healthcare provider usually conducts this interview with you privately, without family member or friends.
 After the interview, a physical examination with or without evidence collection may be done.